If you're looking for a cookie that everyone will love, look no further than these Banana Pudding Cookies.

 TEXTURE - These cookies are light, soft, and chewy.
-They are simply full of great flavor and perfect as a little sweet treat.
+They are full of great flavor and perfect as a little sweet treat.

 TIME - This is an easy, uncomplicated recipe you can do in about 30 minutes.
 Perfect if you're looking to surprise your family with a delicious homemade dessert.

 BUTTER - Be sure to allow the butter to soften before you start baking.
-It's easier to cream butter, sugar, and eggs when all the ingredients are at the same temperature.
+Creaming butter, sugar, and eggs is easier when all the ingredients are at the same temperature.
 Always use unsalted butter for all of your baking.

 SUGAR - We'll use both Brown and Granulated Sugar.
 Brown sugar adds moisture and deeper caramel sweetness to the cookies.
 Granulated sugar helps the cookies spread as they bake and gives them a crisp outer layer.

-EGGS - bind the ingredients together and are the primary source of moisture and protein in the dough.
+EGGS - Bind the ingredients together and are the dough's primary source of moisture and protein.

 PUDDING MIX- Although plenty of brands offer a good dry banana pudding mix, I like the Jello brand.

 FLOUR- Use all-purpose flour in this recipe.
 It gives form and structure.

 SALT- A little bit will bring out more of the banana cream and chocolate flavors.

-WHITE CHOCOLATE CHIPS- is the perfect flavor complement with bananas!
+WHITE CHOCOLATE CHIPS- This is the perfect flavor complement with bananas!
 They make the cookies extra creamy and indulgent.

 Variations and Additions